Applying to Biology PhD programs

 Many departments invite finalists or accepted students for a campus visit in January or February.
 This is a very good chance to get to know each other better before making a 5+ year commitment.

-One other important point — almost every year I am in touch with a student that can’t apply to a program they are interested in because they miss a test or application deadline.
+One other important point — almost every year a student contacts me that can’t apply to a program they are interested in because they miss a test or application deadline.
 This is one of the reasons it is so important to identify prospective departments and labs very early on.
 It gives you plenty of time to identify and meet all application requirements.

 How do you prepare for entering grad school?